Geophysics

 Admission Requirements

-• Four-year degree in science, engineering, math, computer science, geography, or a related discipline from an accredited university.
+• Four-year degree in science, engineering, math, computer science, geography, or a related discipline from a recognized university or college.

 • For course-based degree: achieved at least a 75% average over the last two years of the Bachelor's degree.